crigroup/osrobotics/planning/time_parameterization.md

 the initial and final velocities are constrained to be zero so as to ensure velocity continuity at the junction of different path segments.

-This problem has a closed-form solution (see Fig. 1)
+This problem has a closed-form solution:

 1. If $$\dot s_{\max} \geq \sqrt{\ddot s_{\max}}$$, then the optimal profile is composed of two segments: